EndriDibra/mini_Project_ROB7_Group_163/README.md

 Once the raw path is found, it is refined using a line-of-sight pruning algorithm to remove redundant waypoints and then smoothed using B-spline interpolation to create a fluid, continuous trajectory.
 Finally, the VLM is queried again to provide an evaluation of the generated path's social awareness and optimality, offering a quantifiable feedback loop.
 In short, the program aims to generate paths that are not only efficient and safe but also polite and predictable, making robot movement seamless and less disruptive in human-centric spaces.
 The end result is a visual representation of the path overlaid on the map.

 ### A_Star_Path_Planning.py
 This is the program that contains the entire logic and functions for this project.
-The other python files are subset of the A_Star_Path_Planning.py, provided for easier comprehention of the code and implementation of it.
+The other python files are subset of the A_Star_Path_Planning.py, provided for easier comprehension of the code and implementation of it.

 ## Extra Research: SmolVLA